USSTR-Avionics/Phoenix/README.md

 ```
 - Pass by reference when it makes sense
 ```
-// copy of a is being made (copy elision exists, but...) void Function1(int a){}
+// copy of a is being made
+void Function1(int a){}

 // gets the reference of a, but if you modify a, it will modify it everywhere void Function2(int& a){}

-// const makes it unmodifiable, but no copy void Function3(const int& a){}
+// const makes it unmodifiable, but no copy(in most cases) void Function3(const int& a){}
 ```
 ### Classes